-As we know from shuutle accidents, it only takes one small rubber ring to fail and there’s potential for disaster.
+As we know from shuttle accidents, it only takes one small rubber ring to fail and there’s potential for disaster.

-And we alsways assume that computers did everything.
+And we always assume that computers did everything.
 Well, they did have computer control for sure, but much less power than the average cell phone today.

 So, during the flight they had problems.
 In fact, on the launchpad they had problems, but nothing they couldn’t deal with, and they landed on the Moon in prime time, July 21 1969.